dennisXZX/web-developer-notes/Git.md

 - 'develop' is thus some buffer between “dev done” and “in production”; release branches are made from 'develop' and merged into 'master'
 - Release branches can thus be tested and validated at length in staging environment

-`git flow feature start branchName` to create a new branch based on 'develop'
+`git flow feature start branchName` to create a new branch based on 'develop'. (switch to `develop` branch before running this command)

-`git flow feature finish --squash branchName` to merge a branch into 'develop'
+`git flow feature finish --squash branchName` to merge a branch into 'develop'.

-`git flow release start releaseVersion` to create a new release branch based on 'develop'
+`git flow release start releaseVersion` to create a new release branch based on 'develop'.

-`git flow hotfix start branchName` to create a hotfix branch based on 'master'
+`git flow hotfix start branchName` to create a hotfix branch based on 'master'.

-### git tag
+#### git tag

 `git tag v1.0.0` to add a reference to the current commits.